 PostgreSQL is almost complete with the SQL standard making it very easy to move from one database to another with similar standards such as Oracle, while MySQL standards and ACID complies are poorer as long as it uses InnoDB and NDB Cluster mechanisms.

-It completely depends on the requirements of the application, however, we can consider the following aspects:
+It completely depends on the requirements of the application, however, we can consider the following aspects in the PostgreSQL vs MySQL debate:

 - MySQL is a popular choice for web-based projects that need a simple database for direct and simple data transactions, mostly read operations.
 Its performance is low when subjected to heavy loads or when trying to complete complex queries.